 As you can see on the right HP’s gaming brand OMEN is by far the most used monitor brand in the Overwatch pro scene, but this comes with a disclaimer.
 OMEN is the official monitor sponsor of this year’s Overwatch League (which is where the vast majority of our analyzed professionals play) so it’s only logical that players prefer to use the monitor they’re using on stage when they’re playing at home and in the training house as well.

-Last year’s monitor sponsor was ASUS (with the PG258Q) but they’ve since been passed by BenQ Zowie, who as we know also offer a wide variety of quality gaming-oriented displays.
+The first season’s monitor sponsor was ASUS (with the PG258Q) but they’ve since been passed by BenQ Zowie, who as we know also offer a wide variety of quality gaming-oriented displays.
 After these two the drop off is pretty massive.
 ViewSonic scapes together a market share of about 2% but other brands might as well not exist if you’re asking the Overwatch professionals.
 That obviously doesn’t mean that other brands don’t make quality products, we’re just commenting on the trends that we see here.

 Most used manufacturer